 - Assistant Faculty Director, MEHP Online Educational Initiatives

 - Senior Fellow, Leonard Davis Institute of Health Economics

 - National Academy of Medicine Emerging Leader in Health and Medicine

 - JD, University of Pennsylvania School of Law

 - MBe, University of Pennsylvania, Bioethics

 - BA, University of Pennsylvania, Health and Societies/Bioethics

-Prior to joining Penn, Professor Fernandez Lynch was Executive Director of the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School and Teaching Faculty in the Master of Bioethics program at Harvard Medical School.
-She has also worked as an attorney in private practice focused on pharmaceuticals regulation, and as a bioethicist at the NIH’s Division of AIDS, and as a senior policy and research analyst with President Obama's Commission for the Study of Bioethical Issues.
+Prior to joining Penn, Professor Fernandez Lynch was the Executive Director of the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School (2012-2017) and Teaching Faculty in the Master of Bioethics program at Harvard Medical School.
+She worked as an attorney in private practice focused on pharmaceuticals regulation at Hogan & Hartson, LLP, as a bioethicist at the NIH’s Division of AIDS, and as a senior policy and research analyst with President Obama's Commission for the Study of Bioethical Issues.
 She has also served as an IRB member at the Fenway Institute in Boston.
 Professor Fernandez Lynch attended college at Penn, was a Levy Scholar in Law and Bioethics at Penn Law, and earned a Master of Bioethics also from Penn.

 Spring 2022 Teaching: